 Identifying open source in the target’s codebase is essential to M&A transactions involving software.
 Open source audits go far beyond what SCA can provide.

 Open source is everywhere.
 Researchers have been tracking its growth for years, but because open source is now so pervasive, they are increasingly concerned about the security of applications built on the foundation of open source components.
-Organizations are also becoming more aware of the legal risks of failing to comply with the open source licenses that govern the components they use.
+Organizations are also keenly aware of the legal risks of failing to comply with the open source licenses that govern the components they use.
 Consequently, open source security and license compliance are a primary concern of acquirers and targets involved in tech merger and acquisition (M&A) transactions.